 International legal norms prescribe age description of children.
-Childhood ends at age 18.
-The consistent position in several international legal instruments including the Universal Declaration of Human Rights (UDHR) and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), is that girls of relatively tender age are most vulnerable persons in need of added legal protection.
+Childhood ends at age eighteen.
+The consistent position in several international legal instruments including the Universal Declaration of Human Rights (UDHR) and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), is that girls of relatively tender age are most vulnerable persons in need of added legal protection.
 The language of these and other international instruments set a global standard for that protection worldwide.

 There had been several international initiatives to prevent child marriage in this decade alone.
-In December 2011, a resolution was adopted by the United Nations General Assembly (A/RES/66/170) designating October 11 as the International Day of the Girl Child.
+In December, 2011, a resolution was adopted by the United Nations General Assembly (A/RES/66/170) designating October 11, as the International Day of the Girl Child.
 On October 11, 2012, the first International Day of the Girl Child was held, the theme of which was ending child marriage.
 In 2013, the first United Nations Human Rights Council resolution against child, early, and forced marriages was adopted.
-The resolution recognises child marriage as a human rights violation and pledges to eliminate the practice as part of the United Nations' post-2015 global development agenda.
-In 2014, the United Nations' Commission on the Status of Women issued a document in which they agreed, among other things, to eliminate child marriage.
-All these underscore the UDHR that all "Human beings (including children) are born free and equal in dignity and rights" (United Nations, 1948, Article 1).
+The resolution recognises child marriage as a human rights violation and pledges to eliminate the practice as part of the UN's post-2015 global development agenda.
+In 2014, the UN's Commission on the Status of Women issued a document in which they agreed, among other things to eliminate child marriage.
+All these underscore the UDHR declaration that, all "human beings (including children) are born free and equal in dignity and rights".
 For several decades, the UDHR has served as a vibrant moral conscience to the world community including Nigeria.
 It has provided international norms and standards to which the world community is expected to adhere.